yujhe/gphotos-cdp/README.md

         output logs in JSON format
   -loglevel string
-        log level: debug, info, warn, error, fatal, panic -n int
+        log level: debug, info, warn, error, fatal, panic -profile string
-        number of items to download.
-If negative, get them all. (default -1) -profile string
         like -dev, but with a user-provided profile dir -run string